amalpmathews2003/scribbles/docs/openwrt/08-creating-and-a-ubus-based-openwrt-package.md

 ## Step 3: Create the Source Makefile

-Create `package/myservice/src/Makefile` to compile the C program:
+Create `my-packages/myservice/src/Makefile` to compile the C program: for testing in host system
 ```make
 all: myservice